llvm/llvm-project/clang/docs/FunctionEffectAnalysis.rst

 Virtual methods
 ---------------

-In C++, when a base class's virtual method has a performance constraint, overriding methods in subclasses inherit the constraint.
+In C++, when a virtual method has a performance constraint, overriding methods in subclasses inherit the constraint.

 .. code-block:: c++